 I wrote a letter to the Principal of Mason City High School (MCHS) in Mason City, Iowa, the town where I was from and grew up.
 His name was Russell Clarke.
 In my first letter to Mr. Clarke I told him how much I regretted leaving high school, that I had taken and passed the GED test, but still wanted a high school diploma from my hometown high school.
 Mr. Clarke responded back to me and said how saddened he was to receive letters like mine, but there was a way I could re enroll in MCHS through a military education organization called the United States Armed Forces Institute (USAFI) which offered essentially the same courses I would have had if I had stayed at MCHS.

 Long story short, I signed up for the program and completed it taking the same courses I had signed up to take at MCHS.
-These included among others Advanced Algebra, Calculus, Analytical Geometry, Physics, Chemistry, History, English and a number of electives.
+These included among others Advanced Algebra, Trigonometry, Analytical Geometry, Physics II, Chemistry, History, English and a number of electives.
 My Division Officer aboard Yorktown was LTJG Robert Blantz.
 He offered to help me out on occasion if I needed some tutoring along the way.
 I’ve always felt indebted to him for his help.
 This past fall of 2020, as a result of the Association Virtual Reunion, Mr. Blantz and I reconnected for the first time after 55 years since our leaving Yorktown.
 It was so great to hear from him.

 I have four sisters.
-Three live in the Mason City area, one lives in Florida in the winter and returns to Mason City for the summers.
+Three live in the Mason City area.
+One lives in Florida in the winter and returns to Mason City for the summers.
 I occasionally visit them and their families in the summer.
-When I do I always take time out to go to Central Park, to this Veterans Memorial, and sit on one of the stone benches there for a few moments and reflect on my life.
+When I do I always take time out to go to Central Park, to this Veterans Memorial, and sit on one of the stone benches located there for a few moments and reflect on my life.
 It’s good for my soul.
 It’s a place for me where my life story seems to come full circle.
 It’s in the center of the place where I was born and today it’s a place where I now go back to with no hard feelings or regrets.

 AFTER THE NAVY